Michael Levin (philosopher)

 Michael Levin (/ˈlɛvɪn/; born 21 May 1943) is an American philosopher and writer.
 A professor emeritus of philosophy at City College of New York, he has published on topics of metaphysics, epistemology, race, homosexuality, animal rights, the philosophy of archaeology, the philosophy of logic, philosophy of language, and the philosophy of science.

 Levin's central research interests are in epistemology (reliabilism and Gettier problems) and the philosophy of race.

 Education

 Levin graduated from Stuyvesant High School in 1960, earned his Bachelor of Arts degree from Michigan State University in 1964, and studied at Columbia University where he received a doctoral degree in 1969.
 His dissertation was titled "Wittgenstein's Philosophy of Mathematics".

 Philosophical, political and social views

 Levin advocates reliabilism and heritability of racial differences.

-Torture

-In the 1982 article "The Case for Torture", Levin argued that "there are situations where torture is not merely permissible but morally mandatory."
-Levin reiterated this view in 2009.

 Economics

 For Christmas 2000, Levin published a libertarian critique of Dickens's popular novella A Christmas Carol in which he defends Scrooge as "an entrepreneur whose ideas and practices benefit his employees, society at large, and himself."